dgsmiley18/usenet-upload.py/README.md

 ## Features
 - Generates `par2` files for each `.mkv`
-- Doesn't move the files into their own folders, instead it directly passes the `.mkv` file along with it's corresponding `.par2` files directly to Nyuu via CLI to achieve the same result.
+- Doesn't move the files into their own folders, instead it directly passes the `.mkv` file along with it's corresponding `.par2` files directly to Nyuu via CLI to achieve the same result
 - Has no error handling
 - Has no customization
 - Can't continue where it stopped if you crash or something
 - Probably has alot of cases where it breaks.
-Worked on my machine in my limited testing.
+Worked on my machine in my limited testing
 - Someone please make a better script I can't code

 ## Prerequisites